AdnanKhan45/Solidity-Course/README.md

 Hello Everyone!

-This is complete basic course of solidity programming language.
+This is complete basic course of solidity programming language, in which we're exploring so many things like Remix IDE, MetaMask Wallet, Mainnet & Testnet, Writing Smart Contracts deploying on Ethereum Blockchain and AAnd .. ... and lots of things.

 Checkout the course on YouTube by clicking the link below.